go-dex-dev/www-src/README.md

-# GODEX WEBSITE SOURCE #
+# GODEXDEV WEBSITE SOURCE #

-GoDex Website for year 2022.
+GoDexDev Website for year 2022.
 Created as developer using developer's tools.
 Static site using HUGO, a Go framework for creating websites.

 ## Usage